 History and Theory of Anthropology: This course aims at introducing students into the range of theoretical and methodological perspectives in social and cultural anthropology, their historical development, their philosophical grounding and their relevance for contemporary theory.
 Students also get a better understanding of the dynamics of paradigmatic change.

 Nation and Migration: A course that discusses the relevance of migration in today’s global world, with particular attention to migration in relation to identity concerns, development, and international political issues.
-This is a new course, that is not yet to be found in the study guide.

 Urban studies: An inquiry into the way cities are developed along the twin goals of social and ecological sustainability.
 Students will carry out a short ethnographic research project on urban development.
 This course consists of two parts: (1) During period 1 and 2, this course will consist of working group meetings that are held to prepare for the second part (2) During period 3, the course will consist of a full-time research project.

 For specific information about each course, please visit our study guide.